Facts & Statistics for Back Pain Relief

 Common Causes of Back Pain

 Whether it’s upper or lower back pain that you are experiencing, it can be caused by a number of different things.
 A sedentary lifestyle or job can be a common reason for experiencing back pain, although an active manual labor job can be a major contributor, as well.
 Perhaps if you are active in sports or other outdoor activities such as skiing, climbing or biking, you may have had a crash or fall that resulted in back pain.
 Whatever the reason being or cause for your back pains, the physical therapists at Life Health Medical Center can help you by providing the care needed to alleviate pain, allowing you to get back to enjoying the things that you love to do most in life.
-Our experts aim to find the root cause of any pain you may be experiencing so if your injury caused a strain, disc problems, or arthritis we’ll find it and get you the treatment plan to fit your unique situation.
+Our experts aim to find the root cause of any pain you may be experiencing so if your injury caused a strain, disc problems, or arthritis we’ll find it and get you the treatment plan to fit your unique situation and provide you with back pain relief.

 Finding Back Pain Relief